AdobeDocs/commerce-webapi/src/pages/rest/index.md

 The [REST API documentation][] describes the REST APIs that are available on the latest release of Magento 2.

 This documentation uses [ReDoc][] to organize and present schema files that follow an [Open-API specification][].
-The schema files this tool uses are generated from a running instance of Magento {{page.guide_version}}, and it represents the state of the code at the time the file was generated.
+The schema files this tool uses are generated from a running instance of Magento 2.4, and it represents the state of the code at the time the file was generated.

 You can also create a dynamic REST API documentation set on your server with live data.